carnivalgoblin/meet/README.md

 I should be able to select a specific city to open up data visualization about its upcoming events, So that I can see organized  statistics about the events in that specific city.

-### Scenario 1
+* __Scenario 1: Show chart with number of events__<br/>
-Given the user has searched for a city
+Given the a search for a city has been started<br/>
-When the user clicks on a city’s name
+When the user clicks on a city’s name<br/>
-Then the user will see a expanded view with further infos about events of that city
+Then the more info on upcoming events for that city will be displayed<br/>